 Seasons: In warm water a pike will fight harder than almost any other fish in UK waters and they have a very slow recovery rate compared to carp and tench.
 In times of low oxygen, a deep hooked pike has very little chance of survival.
 To minimise this risk, it is recommended that from 1st May pike are only fished for with lures.
 Fish baits may be used after 1st October but anglers are asked to use the most sensitive form of bite indication that is practical on the day.

-Hooks: Semi Barbed Treble hooks can be used when fishing with livebaits or deadbaits.
+Hooks: Barbless hooks must be used when fishing with deadbaits.

 Wire: The trace wire used must mirror the breaking strain of the mainline with 15lb the recommended minimum.